 4) We provided evidence of his membership in associations which require outstanding achievement of their members, as judged by recognized national or international experts, specifically that he was a member of National Junior Tennis Team and Davis Cup reserve team member.

-5) We also provided evidence of my client’s participation as a judge of the work of others, specifically as a chair empire.
+5) We also provided evidence of my client’s participation as a judge of the work of others, specifically as a chair umpire.

-6) In addition, we provided evidence of published material about my client in professional or major sport publications.
+6) In addition, we provided evidence of published material about my client in professional or major sports publications.

 7) Further, we provide evidence of his high salary in relation to others in his field

 We had to also show that my client will continue his achievements in the area of tennis coaching and that the approval of the EB-1 petition will substantially benefit the U.S. The U.S. will certainly benefit from my client’s coaching of U.S. tennis players to improve in their tennis careers, achieve highest rankings, win more Olympic medals for the U.S. and wins for the U.S. Davis Cup team.